-Acknowledging that Directory Information is FERPA protected information that may be disclosed at the discretion of the College, it is the policy of the Board of Regents for Higher Education for the Connecticut State Colleges and Universities that disclosure of Directory Information is within the sole discretion of the College.
-The College may disclose Directory Information without the prior consent of the student only as provided herein.
+Acknowledging that Directory Information is FERPA protected information that may be disclosed at the discretion of a College or University, it is the policy of the Board of Regents for Higher Education for the Connecticut State Colleges and Universities that disclosure of Directory Information is within the sole discretion of the College or University.
+Colleges and Universities may disclose Directory Information without the prior consent of the student only as provided herein.

-The Board of Regents for Higher Education has designated the following as Directory Information:
+The Board of Regents for Higher Education has designated the following as Directory Information: For purposes of access by school officials of the Colleges and Universities governed by the Board of Regents for Higher Education, the following is designated as Directory Information: